Murphy316/mdfile/docs/README.md

 Follow the [Maintain Capstone2020 Solution App](./maintain.md) tutorial

 Everything you need to know about this can be found in the tutorial.
-It includes formats for commit messages, branch naming and PR description.
+It includes formats for commit messages, branch naming, and PR description.

 ### Useful links